The Dispute Resolution Review: Hong Kong

 In both cases, the privilege belongs to the clients and only the clients can properly choose to waive it.
 They can also lose it if, for example, legal advice is disclosed to third parties where there is no litigation or it is not reasonably contemplated.

 In 2015, the CA, in CITIC Pacific Limited v.
-Secretary for Justice and Commissioner of Police,35 set down a broader definition of 'client' to state that the client is the corporation, and the key question is therefore which employees are or should be regarded as authorised to act on behalf of the company in obtaining legal advice.
-The CA also adopted a broader test for legal advice privilege, which can now protect internal confidential documents in a client organisation that have been produced for the dominant purpose of obtaining legal advice.
-The court recognised that the definition of 'client' has to be broad enough to take into account the fact that various members of a corporation, not simply those in the legal team, may be required to obtain legal advice for the corporation.
-The CA in the CITIC decision declined to follow the approach of the English Court of Appeal in Three Rivers No 5.36 In the Three Rivers case, the court defined 'client' more narrowly to refer only to those employees who had been authorised by the company to give instructions to legal advisers.
+Secretary for Justice and Commissioner of Police,33 set down a broader definition of client where legal advice is being provided to a corporation.
+The key question is which employees are or should be regarded as authorised to act on behalf of the company in obtaining legal advice.
+The CA also confirmed that legal advice privilege should protect internal confidential documents in a client organisation that have been produced for the dominant purpose of obtaining legal advice.
+The court recognised that the definition of client has to be broad enough to take into account the fact that various members of a corporation, not simply those in the legal team, may be required to obtain legal advice for the corporation.
+The CA in the CITIC decision declined to follow the approach of the English Court of Appeal in Three Rivers No 5.34 In the Three Rivers case, the court defined client more narrowly to refer only to those employees who had been authorised by the company to give instructions to legal advisers.
 Both the CITIC and Three Rivers cases were Court of Appeal decisions in Hong Kong and in the United Kingdom respectively.
-The issue of who is capable of constituting the client for the purposes of legal advice privilege has yet to be considered by the United Kingdom Supreme Court or the CFA in Hong Kong.
+The issue of who is capable of constituting the client for the purposes of legal advice privilege has yet to be considered by the CFA in Hong Kong or United Kingdom Supreme Court.

 ii Privilege and regulators

 As a general rule, a lawyer or client cannot be compelled to disclose legally privileged communications in the context of a regulatory inquiry.
-Some statutes setting out the powers of the regulator expressly recognise this; for example, the SFO, which provides that persons being investigated by the SFC can rely on LPP in the same way as they could in the context of court proceedings.
-While this is the strict statutory position, the SFC has adopted a policy37 of effectively rewarding those under investigation (by discounting any penalty to be imposed) for voluntarily disclosing material relevant to an issue under investigation that otherwise would be protected by legal privilege.
+Some statutes setting out the powers of the regulator expressly recognise this; for example, the Securities and Futures Ordinance, which provides that persons being investigated by the SFC can rely on LPP in the same way as they could in the context of court proceedings.
+While this is the strict statutory position, the SFC has adopted a policy35 of effectively rewarding those under investigation (by discounting any penalty to be imposed) for voluntarily disclosing material relevant to an issue under investigation that otherwise would be protected by legal privilege.

 Sometimes there is no real practical alternative to disclosing privileged material to demonstrate to the regulator what happened in a transaction that is under investigation.
 There is, however, a potential danger in doing this, in that the SFC is a party to numerous cooperation arrangements with other regulators in Hong Kong and overseas, as a consequence of which the SFC may be obliged to produce to other regulators the disclosed privileged material.

-The trio of cases of Rockefeller & Co Inc v.
-Secretary for Justice,39 James Daniel O'Donnell v.
-Lehman Brothers Asia Ltd (In Liq)40 and CITIC Pacific Ltd v.
-Secretary for Justice and Commissioner of Police41 have explored the concept of 'partial waiver' of LPP in the context of the SFC's regulatory investigations.
+Three cases, Rockefeller & Co Inc v.
+Secretary for Justice,36 James Daniel O'Donnell v.
+Lehman Brothers Asia Ltd (In Liq)37 and CITIC Pacific Ltd v.
+Secretary for Justice and Commissioner of Police,38 have explored the concept of partial waiver of LPP in the context of SFC regulatory investigations.

 In the Rockefeller case, the plaintiff disclosed documents protected by LPP to the SFC subject to an express agreement not to waive any confidentiality or privilege in the documents.
-The documents were eventually passed on to a third party, against whom the plaintiff sought an injunction from using the document.
-The plaintiff argued that the relevant documents were only disclosed to the SFC for a limited purpose (i.e., LPP was only partially waived).
-The CFI held that the waiver given was limited for a particular purpose but an injunction was not appropriate in the circumstances.42 The judgment was affirmed on appeal, with an obiter comment from Keith JA that the 'partial waiver' may be 'conceptually unsound'.
+The documents were eventually passed on to a third party, against whom the plaintiff sought an injunction from using the documents.
+The plaintiff argued that the relevant documents were only disclosed to the SFC for a limited purpose.
+The CFI held that the waiver given was limited for a particular purpose but an injunction was not appropriate in the circumstances,39 which was affirmed on appeal.

 In the Lehman case, the SFC sought from the liquidators documents that were relevant to the offering of the Lehman minibonds.
 The liquidators declined to disclose the minibond documents to the SFC on the grounds that the documents contained legal advice or were created for the purpose of obtaining legal advice.
 Instead, the liquidators disclosed redacted versions of the documents.
 The CFI held that the redacted portions indeed constituted a record of legal advice or were created for the purpose of obtaining legal advice.
 Accordingly, most of the documents should remain to some extent redacted.
 This decision confirms that the partial waiver of LPP for limited purposes could be achieved by tailoring the evidence to fulfil only the stated purposes.

 The principles in the Rockefeller case were further discussed in the CITIC case in 2012.
 In this case, certain documents were surrendered to the SFC pursuant to an authority to require production of and a direction to produce records and documents.
-A declaration, inter alia, that the surrendered materials be returned was sought by CITIC.
 The CA unanimously held in favour of CITIC, overturning the lower court's ruling that CITIC's waiver was absolute and finding instead that it was partial and solely for the purpose of the SFC investigation.

 While the CA's decision in the CITIC case is very helpful, the CFA has not yet given a definitive judgment in this area.
-The risk that any disclosure might still be treated as a blanket waiver should not be lightly dismissed.
-Therefore, any partial waiver should be considered with great care and should not be granted unless it is clearly justified.
+Therefore, any partial waiver should be considered with great care.
 Where the company has made the commercial judgment that the benefits of partial waiver outweigh the risks of prejudice, it should mitigate its risk by putting the specific terms in writing at the outset when the documents are handed over, making clear the precise purpose and scope of investigation for which the partial waiver is made (e.g., for the purposes of the SFC's investigation only).

 iii In-house lawyers